Logo Icon

 In a triangle, the angle bisector of any exterior angle of a triangle divides the side opposite to the external angle in the ratio of the remaining two sides

-Apart from the essential CAT geometry formulas, the candidates also need to learn the important theorems.
+Apart from the essential CAT geometry formulas, the candidates also need to learn the critical theorems.
 Some of the key theorems you must know:

 Theorem